Aplyca/ansible-role-ec2launch/README.md

 ```

 ## Version control
-* Use git to push/push all your changes.
+* Use git to push/push all your changes, check updates for new tags.